Edward Knowles (Royal Navy officer)

-Edward Knowles (1744 – c.
-28 December 1761) was an officer of the Royal Navy, who saw service during the Seven Years' War.
+Captain Edward Knowles (1744 – c.
+28 December 1761) was a Royal Navy officer who served in the Seven Years' War.

 Knowles was born into a distinguished naval family, with his father rising to the rank of admiral and receiving a baronetcy for his services.
 Edward followed him into the navy, and served with several important officers in operations during the Seven Years' War, which he spent mostly in North American waters.
 He supported the sieges of Louisbourg and Quebec and made the acquaintance of the natural philosopher John Robison, who spent some time as his mathematics tutor.

 Knowles was eventually promoted to command his own ship, an elderly and much reworked vessel, which already had a reputation for being difficult to steer.
 He set off in poor weather to deliver important despatches to the British commands in the Bay of Biscay but never returned.
 His ship was presumed to have foundered at sea with the loss of all hands.